MikeWise2718/markdowndocs/python/pythononvscode.md

 VS Code is "folder based", that means it loads settings from a folder that you "open".
 Here you can specify if it is to operate in different kinds of modes.
 This document will mostly be around how to operate it in python model

 VS Code changes frequently.
-You practially have to up date it every week.
+You practially have to update it every week.
 ALso the ways you work with it have changed over time.

 What to do:
 - Install VS Code